gkapfham/www.gregorykapfhammer-old.com/_posts/2020-06-12-Responsive-Web-Testing.md

 they have adopted at Canva, I encourage you to read Joscha's article [Why we left manual UI testing behind](https://product.canva.com/automated-visual-testing-at-canva/).
-Now, you may be wondering why I am so excited to see articles from industry leading experts and industry-focused online magazines highlight the challenges and importance of mobile-ready web testing.
-Well, I teach [courses]({{site.baseurl}}teaching/) on web development &mdash; in fact, I'm teaching the course again during the Fall 2020 semester! &mdash; and I've used a variety of technologies to create and maintain several web sites, helping me to understand how hard it is to test a mobile-ready page.
+Now, you may be wondering why I am so excited to see articles from industry-leading experts and industry-focused magazines highlight the challenges and importance of mobile-ready web testing.
+Well, I teach [courses]({{site.baseurl}}teaching/) on web development &mdash; in fact, I'm teaching the course again during the Fall 2020 semester! &mdash; and I've used a variety of technologies to create and maintain several web sites, helping me to understand how hard it is to test the responsive layout of a mobile-ready page.

 <p>